 How to Prepare

-Abstain form using illegal drugs
+Abstain from using illegal drugs

 If you are taking a prescription medication, know the name of the medication you are taking.
 You may also bring a list of medications that you may be taking to note on your paperwork.